-Step 3 - Input Chiller and Boiler Data for Heat Recovery
+Step 3 - Input Chiller, Boiler and DHRC Equipment Data for Heat Recovery Plant

-Create one or more water-cooled chillers, one or more hot water boilers, and the DHRC machine to use in the heat recovery plant.
+Create one or more water-cooled chillers, one or more hot water boilers and the DHRC machine to use in the heat recovery plant.
 These inputs could be created "on-the-fly" while inputting the plant, but are described here as a separate set-up task for simplicity and greater clarity.

 - Create Boilers Often the same boiler equipment will be used in both the conventional and heat recovery plants since the boilers are sized to meet the peak heating load in the heat recovery plant.
 If so, then the boilers defined for the conventional system can be reused and no new inputs are needed.
 If the boiler equipment will be different for the heat recovery plant, define this equipment using standard HAP procedures. - 2.
-Create Cooling-Only Chillers Define one or more water-cooled chillers to serve as the cooling-only chillers in the plant.
-Use standard HAP procedures. - 3.
+Create Water-Cooled Chillers Define one or more water-cooled chillers for the plant.
+This is done using standard HAP procedures. - 3.
 Create the DHRC Machine - From the main window choose the "Chillers" category and double-click the "<new default chiller>" item. - On the General Tab (Figure 4) specify the Equipment Function as "Heat Pump".
 Because the DHRC machine is operated in heating priority it qualifies as a water-to-water (W2W) heat pump rather than a chiller.
 After selecting the Equipment Function, choose the equipment type.
 Figure 4 shows an example where a water source screw compressor machine is used.